How old were you when you were diagnosed?

 What did it feel like to you?

-What things help you feel better? (cool water, ice, shade, bath, clothes)
+What things help you feel better?
+(Cool water, ice, shade, bath, clothes)

 How long does it take before you start to feel better?

 What kind of clothing/trends do you wear when you go outside or in bad lighting?
+Long sleeves, shoes and socks, a hat, my hands must be covered

 What is your most favorite sport to play or watch?
 Do you play it inside or outside?
 During the day or at night?